myaaghubi/Brackets-QuickFormTool/README.md

-# QuickFormTool # ver 1.2.0
+# QuickFormTool # ver 1.2.1

-An extension for Adobe Brackets to insert form elements into editor.<br>
+An extension for Adobe Brackets to insert form elements into editor quickly.<br>
 This extension now available for download.<br>

 ## Installation ##